sohkamyung/sohkamyung.github.io/reviews/fiction/2023/20230409-LifeBeyondUs.md

 *Rating: 3/5 Stars*

-A large anthology of stories and accompying essays about unusual non-human life, which may be sentient and how we might meet them.
+A large anthology of stories and accompanying essays about unusual non-human life, which may be sentient, and how we might meet them.
 Stories that I found interesting were by Eric Choi, Geoffrey A. Landis, Rich Larson, Lisa Jenny Krieg, Tobias S. Buckell, Valentin D. Ivanov, Gregory Benford, Peter Watts, Simone Heller and Mary Robinette Kowal.

 - "Hemlock on Mars", short story by Eric Choi: a mission to Mars is in jeopardy when it is discovered to be harbouring Earth organisms and may contaminate its landing zone.
 Mission controllers work to resolve the issue: at the same time, one of the leaders have to struggle with a personal crisis that, in the end, would influence the outcome of the mission.
 - "Planetary Protection", essay by Giovanni Poggiali, talks about the history of the Planetary Protection Protocol and how it applies to space probes not contaminating their mission targets.